marcduiker/marcduiker.github.io/_posts/2021-04-27-azure-functions-university.md

 * a complete Function App project is available as reference;
 * at the end of each lesson, there's a homework assignment.

-All coding exercises use VSCode as the code editor because this I find this is a more beginner-friendly environment than Visual Studio 2019.
+All coding exercises use VSCode as the code editor because I find this is a more beginner-friendly environment than Visual Studio 2019.

 Although we started creating content for .NET functions, we're now also accepting contributions for other languages.
 We have some lessons in TypeScript and PowerShell as well now.